What is a "rate lock period"?

 Lock It In

-There are more ways to get a low rate, in addition to agreeing to a shorter rate lock period.
-A larger down payment will give you a reduced interest rate, since you're starting out with a good deal of equity.
-You can pay points to reduce your interest rate over the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to reduce the interest rate over the life of the loan.
-You'll pay more up front, but you will come out ahead in the long run.
+In addition to going with a shorter rate lock period, there are several ways you can get the lowest rate.
+The larger the down payment, the better the rate will be, since you will be starting with more equity.
+You can pay points to bring down your interest rate over the life of the loan, meaning you pay more up front.
+One strategy that makes financial sense for many people is to pay points to reduce the rate over the life of the loan.
+You'll pay more up front, but you'll come out ahead, especially if you keep the loan for the full term.

 CHASE MORTGAGE, Inc. #317430 can walk you through the pitfalls of getting a mortgage.
 Call us at 4357556622.